mbrock/jamie/README.md

 ## Technologies and Tools (or "Jamie's Toolbox")

 - Go 1.20 or later (Because Jamie likes to go fast)
-- PostgreSQL for data storage (Jamie's got a thing for elephants)
+- PostgreSQL 16 for data storage (Jamie's got a thing for elephants, especially the latest and greatest)
 - sqlc for type-safe SQL in Go (Because typos are so last century)
 - FFmpeg for audio conversion (Jamie's universal translator for audio)
 - Discord API via discordgo library (Jamie's Discord phrasebook)
 - Google Cloud API for Gemini (Jamie's hotline to the AI overlords)
 - Speechmatics API (Jamie's ear-to-text converter)
+- Docker and Docker Compose (Jamie's containerization toolkit)

 ## Setup (or "Teaching Jamie to Sit and Stay")

+### Traditional Setup

 1. Clone the repository: